Fort Worth Property Division Attorneys

 For instance, if one spouse has a higher income than the other, the lower income party may receive a higher percentage of the assets.
 Or, if one party ends up paying child support to the other, the paying party may receive more marital assets.

-At the Law Office of Mark M. Childress, PLLC, we focus on understanding the unique needs and goals of our clients so that we can pursue an outcome that best fits their situation.
+At the Law Offices of Mark M. Childress, PLLC, we focus on understanding the unique needs and goals of our clients so that we can pursue an outcome that best fits their situation.
 Your goals will be our goals as we advocate for your rights.

 We can assist you with: